kitodo/kitodo-presentation/Documentation/Developers/3DViewer.rst

 3D Viewer
 ========

 On this page, you will find all the information to use the 3D Viewer in Kitodo.Presentation.
-You can utilize your own implementations or one of the reference implementations from the GitHub repository `slub/dlf-3d-viewers <https://github.com/slub/dlf-3d-viewers>`_.
+The `model-viewer <https://modelviewer.dev>`_ is installed as the build-in standard viewer and supports ‘glTF/GLB 3D models’ as the model file format.
+Alternatively you can use one or multiple custom viewer implementations or our reference implementations from the GitHub repository `slub/dlf-3d-viewers <https://github.com/slub/dlf-3d-viewers>`_.

 .. contents::
     :local: